sitamgithub-MSIT/Gemma-llamacpp/README.md

 ## Deployment

 The application is deployed on Hugging Face Spaces, and you can access it [here](https://huggingface.co/spaces/sitammeur/Gemma-llamacpp).
-You can host Gradio demo permanently on the internet using [Hugging Face Spaces](https://huggingface.co/spaces).
+You can host a Gradio demo permanently on the internet using [Hugging Face Spaces](https://huggingface.co/spaces).

 After creating a free Hugging Face account, you can deploy your Gradio app with two methods: